Unite The Union

 We started by reflecting Countryside's new vision for the brand, to: “Make Countryside synonymous with place-making, not housebuilding, and attract customers who want more than just bricks and mortar.”

-We identified a Drupal CMS platform as the best fit for Countryside's needs with a focus on content editor experience, flexibility, ability to scale up, and seamlessly integrate with third-party systems.
+We identified the Drupal CMS platform as the best fit for Countryside's needs; with a focus on content editor experience, flexibility, ability to scale up, and seamlessly integrate with third-party systems.

 Key to our technical solution was the inclusion of multisite functionality, that allows Countryside to easily spin up microsites for secondary audiences like investors and joint venture projects.
 This allows them to grow their digital estate while maintaining governance over the look and feel.
 Content like development information is synced seamlessly between sites.

-The build included multiple complex integrations with 3rd party systems, including Breadbean, Loquate, Zoopla, and RightMove, to streamline the management of property listings across the different digital platforms.
-We also built in the ability to send information capture directly into Contact Builder and Pursuit from various forms on the site, such as the 'book a viewing’ form.
-We are currently scoping out the work to deliver a new integration with Microsoft Dynamics as Countryside migrates its CRM database to this platform.
+The build included multiple complex integrations with 3rd party systems, including Loquate, Zoopla, and RightMove, to streamline the management of property listings across the different digital platforms.
+We also built in the ability to send information capture directly into the CRM from various lead forms on the site.

 Our user-centric approach to design has helped users find information integral to decision making including, development, plot, and financing information.
 These simpler user journeys have dramatically decreased the site’s bounce rate and improved average content dwell time in comparison to the old site.